sdss/meeting-2025/index.md

 announcements:
   - title: "Abstract Submission Now Closed"
     date: "March 17, 2025"
     text: "Thank you for your incredible interest and the numerous submitted abstracts.
-Due to high demand, we are oversubscribed for in-person attendance and talks.
-Registration is temporarily closed, but online participation will reopen shortly and we will announce if additional spaces become available."
+Due to high demand, registration is temporarily closed, but online participation will reopen shortly and we will announce if additional spaces become available."
   - title: "Early Career Travel Fund Now Open to All SDSS-V Members!"
     date: "March 3, 2025"
     text: "